NREL/hsds-examples/README.md

 ## How to Use

-here are several options for using HSDS to access NREL datasets.
+There are several options for using HSDS to access NREL datasets.
 The most common approaches are:

 1. Use GitHub Codespaces
 2. Access the NREL developer API
+3. Setup a local HSDS Server
-3. Setup a local HSDS server on EC2 (AWS)
+4. Setup a local HSDS Server on EC2 (AWS)

 Options 1 or 2 are the two easiest ways to get started.
-Option 3 requires an AWS account and will incur AWS charges for every hour the
+Option 4 requires an AWS account and will incur AWS charges for every hour the
 EC2 instance is running, but this option may be best suited for users planning long-running, heavy access to NREL datasets.

 Setup instructions for each appoach follow.